rileychen7/rileychen7/README.md

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [rchen92@buffalo.edu](mailto:rchen92@buffalo.edu )
-* 🧠  I'm learning Python
+* 🧠  I'm learning Python and CSS

 ### Skills